The world's largest website

 before purchasing a MIG power source.

-PROCESS IGNORANCE: In the weld industry, MIG weld best practices
+MIG PROCESS IGNORANCE: Throughout the global weld industry, MIG - Flux Cored weld best practices

 and process control ignorance and confusion

-BELLS AND WHISTLES: In this industral enviroment, it's easy for MIG weld equipment manufacturers to sell weld
+BELLS AND WHISTLES AND PRODUCT BS: In the global weld industry, it's easy for MIG weld equipment manufacturers to sell weld

 five decades, the majority of global, MIG weld personnel

-have "played around" with the two simple controls on that conventional CV MIG equipment.
-The play around personnel will be the individuals that the confused management turn to when that sophisticated new pulsed MIG power source is being demonstrated by the Lincoln - ESAB or Miller rep.
+have "played around" with the two simple controls on that conventional CV MIG equipment, and the irony is these play around personnel will be the individuals that the confused management turn to when that sophisticated new pulsed MIG power source or three part gas mix is being demonstrated by some salesrep.

-individuals have for decades been in short supply, it's
+individuals have for decades been in short supply, and the solution for most weld shops was to create a relationship and become

-TIG welding is still used for pipe welding, yet the TIP TIG process (www.tiptigusa.com) which is easier to use, always provides superior quality and makes the welds for a third of the costs, has been available for many years.
+TIG welding is still used the most important manual process for pipe welding, yet the TIP TIG process (www.tiptigusa.com) which my partner and I bought to the USA around 2009 is much easier to use, always provides superior weld - metallurgical weld quality, and makes the TIG welds for a third or a quarter of the weld costs.

-Many weld shops today will use SMAW electrodes, because they lack the confidence to select the forty year old flux cored process.
+Many weld shops today will use SMAW electrodes, because the weld personnel lack the confidence or expertise to select optimum weld parameters with the forty year old. gas shielded flux cored process.

-In most weld shops you will not be able to find anyone that can tell you the real cost of a weld.
+In most weld shops you will not be able to find anyone in the front office that can tell you the real cost of their common welds.

-However when it comes to the 50 year old MIG spray transfer mode weld shops may want to be wary of the so called evolution of MIG, a process called pulsed MIG.
+However when it comes to the 50 year old CV MIG process, weld shops may want to be wary of the so called evolution of MIG into a process called pulsed MIG.

 For many decades, the traditional MIG spray

-transfer mode has been a work horse for manufacturing
+- short circuit transfer modes has been a work horse for manufacturing

 When I wrote this in 2005, the weld supervision in the auto / truck